 Juggling the schedule and figuring out how to get one to the ballfield and another to the dance studio is just part of your dilemma.
 The other?
 Trying to figure out how to pay for it all.

-It can be daunting: Take sports: A 2019 survey revealed that 53 percent of parents spend between $100 and $499 per month on youth sports, with approximately 7 percent dishing out $12,000 per year, per child.
-Travel teams and private lessons have made youth sports a $15 billion a year industry.
+It can be daunting: Take sports: A 2022 survey revealed that the average family pays $883 annually in one child’s primary spot.
+Travel teams and private lessons have made youth sports a $37.5 billion a year industry.

 Don’t tear up that registration form just yet, however.
 There are ways to involve your children in a variety of activities—team sports, dance, the arts—without harming the family budget or making big sacrifices.
 Having realistic expectations, sticking to a budget and following some helpful tips can all add up into big ways to save.